 Susy doesn’t take clean water for granted.
 She lived in northern India for more than 18 years and learned that easy access to the precious resource wasn’t guaranteed.
 “I know how heavy it is to haul water just a few hundred feet,” she says.
 “You treasure your water so much.
 You have such a limited supply.”

 The average distance that people in developing countries walk to get water is 6 kilometers (3.7 miles).
 Susy’s walk for water in India was significantly shorter, but it nevertheless helped her to empathize with the burden that many people around the world bear.
 She says, “I really feel for people who through their whole life don’t have access to clean water and travel a distance and only have dirty water.”

-A June 2021 report from the World Health Organization/UNICEF Joint Monitoring Program reported that 771 million people, or one in 10, lacked access to a clean water source within a 30-minute round trip from their home.
+A June 2021 report from the World Health Organization/UNICEF Joint Monitoring Program reported that 771 million people, or 1 in 10, lacked access to a clean water source within a 30-minute round trip from their home.

 “There’s always something you can do.”